Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Ancient Blue Dragon.md

   "name": ""
 - "desc": "- Part of the ceiling collapses above one creature that the dragon can\
     \ see within 120 feet of it.
 The creature must succeed on a DC 15 Dexterity saving\
-    \ throw or take dice: 3d6|avg (3d6) bludgeoning damage and be knocked [[/5.
-Mechanics/Rules/Conditions.md#prone|prone]]\
+    \ throw or take dice:3d6|text(10) (3d6) bludgeoning damage and be knocked\
-    \ and buried.
-The buried target is [[/5.
-Mechanics/Rules/Conditions.md#restrained|restrained]]\
+    \ [[/5.
+Mechanics/Rules/Conditions.md#prone|prone]] and buried.
+The buried target\
-    \ and unable to breathe or stand up.
-A creature can take an action to make a DC\
+    \ is [[/5.
+Mechanics/Rules/Conditions.md#restrained|restrained]] and unable to breathe\
+    \ or stand up.
+A creature can take an action to make a DC 10 Strength check, ending\
-    \ 10 Strength check, ending the buried state on a success.  \n- A cloud of sand\
+    \ the buried state on a success.  \n- A cloud of sand swirls about in a 20-foot-radius\
-    \ swirls about in a 20-foot-radius sphere centered on a point the dragon can see\
+    \ sphere centered on a point the dragon can see within 120 feet of it.
+The cloud\
-    \ within 120 feet of it.
-The cloud spreads around corners.
-Each creature in the\
+    \ spreads around corners.
+Each creature in the cloud must succeed on a DC 15 Constitution\
-    \ cloud must succeed on a DC 15 Constitution saving throw or be [[/5.
-Mechanics/Rules/Conditions.md#blinded|blinded]]\
+    \ saving throw or be [[/5.
+Mechanics/Rules/Conditions.md#blinded|blinded]] for 1\
-    \ for 1 minute.
-A creature can repeat the saving throw at the end of each of its\
+    \ minute.
+A creature can repeat the saving throw at the end of each of its turns,\
-    \ turns, ending the effect on itself on a success.  \n- Lightning arcs, forming\
+    \ ending the effect on itself on a success.  \n- Lightning arcs, forming a 5-foot-wide\
-    \ a 5-foot-wide line between two of the lair's solid surfaces that the dragon\
+    \ line between two of the lair's solid surfaces that the dragon can see.
+They\
-    \ can see.
-They must be within 120 feet of the dragon and 120 feet of each other.\
+    \ must be within 120 feet of the dragon and 120 feet of each other.
+Each creature\
-    \ Each creature in that line must succeed on a DC 15 Dexterity saving throw or\
+    \ in that line must succeed on a DC 15 Dexterity saving throw or take dice:3d6|text(10)\
-    \ take dice: 3d6|avg (3d6) lightning damage.  "
+    \ (3d6) lightning damage.  "
   "name": ""
 - "desc": "At your discretion, a legendary ([[5.
 Mechanics/Bestiary/Dragon/Adult Blue Dragon.md|adult]]\
     \ or [[5.
 Mechanics/Bestiary/Dragon/Ancient Blue Dragon.md|ancient]]) blue dragon\